 Jamie Clarke has more than 25 years’ experience in his core practice areas of catastrophic / utmost severity personal injury litigation, industrial disease (including asbestos, NIHL, HAVS, workplace cancers), workplace stress, clinical negligence and professional negligence disputes arising out of those areas of practice.
 In recent years Jamie has become increasingly recognised for ‘abuse’/neglect claims, including historical sexual abuse claims involving schools and celebrities and contemporaneous cases of neglect in regulated care / nursing homes.

-Jamie complements his core practice areas with acknowledged expertise in related areas such as costs, inquests and coverage / indemnity disputes.
-Jamie has extensive experience and expertise in all aspects of the conduct of injury and disease litigation, such as costs budgeting, limitation, experts’ disputes, withdrawal of admissions, disclosure and settling counter schedules.
+He complements his core practice areas with acknowledged expertise in related areas such as costs, inquests and coverage / indemnity disputes.
+Jamie has extensive experience and expertise in all aspects of the conduct of injury and disease litigation, such as costs budgeting, limitation, experts’ disputes, withdrawal of admissions, disclosure/inspection, deployment of surveillance material and settling counter schedules.

 Jamie maintains a clinical negligence practices, acting mainly for Claimants, but occasionally for medical professionals practising in the private sector.

 Jamie has experience of the following types of claim:

 - Negligently administered anaesthesia giving rise to brain damage and personality change.

 Jamie Clarke is recommended as having established expertise in injury liability including employers’, occupational disease, public and occupiers’, RTA / Motor and general insurance with a particular focus on strategy, liability, quantum, coverage and compulsory insurance.

 He represents claimants and defendants, as well as insurance clients direct in relation to their liability and indemnity personal injury claims.
 In recent years, Jamie’s practice has been predominantly defendant focused.